...

 Close to Kan’in-no-miya Residence, there is another scenic spot.
 The black-colored teahouse, Shūsui-tei, is the only remaining structure of the Kujō residence.
 The Kūjo clan was one of the Five Regents Houses (五摂家) when Japan’s imperial court still held political power.

-Throughout the year, the Site of Kujō Residence is decorated with different flowers and maple leaves.
+Throughout the year, the Grounds of the Kujō Residence are decorated with various flowers and maple leaves.
 The waterbirds that live around the pond in front of the teahouse also form a part of the view from Shūsui-tei.

 The teahouse was built in the late Edo period in the 18th century.
-If you are interested in examining the interior of Shūsui-tei, visit it during its opening hours.
+If you are interested in exploring the interior of Shūsui-tei, please visit during its opening hours.

 Demizu Stream (出水の小川)

 Beyond the restricted area next to Kan’in-no-miya Residence, there is an artificial stream.
-It was created by pumping the underground water to add a small river to the park and for children to play in the water in summer.
+It was created by pumping underground water to add a small river to the park, allowing children to play in the water during the summer.

-In spring, the cherry blossoms bloom at the sides of the stream is one of the photogenic spots in Kyoto Gyoen National Garden.
+In spring, the plum and cherry blossoms that bloom along the sides of the stream, making it one of the photogenic spots in Kyoto Gyoen National Garden.

 Sarugatsuji (猿ヶ辻)